Every Child is Special – Character Development

 Foundation – Year 6

-The Character Development Program nurtures virtues and habits essential for personal growth, emotional resilience and meaningful relationships.
-Through guided lessons, reflective practices and consistent application, students learn to navigate life’s challenges with integrity, kindness and determination.
+The Character Development Program helps students develop qualities and habits for personal growth and emotional strength.
+Through guided lessons and consistent practice, they learn to navigate challenges with integrity, kindness, and determination.

 Free Starter Lessons